 If you have been injured in an accident, you may be entitled to seek compensation for damages including medical expenses, lost wages, and personal pain and suffering.
 Before you settle a claim with insurance, talk to one of the personal injury lawyers at our Redondo Beach office to make sure you are not waiving your rights or accepting less than your injury demands.

 At Kirtland & Packard, our personal Injury lawyers understand the impact serious injury can have on every aspect of a person’s life.
 Catastrophic injuries are expensive.
 We know how vital it is that you receive the compensation to which you are entitled.

-If you live in Redondo Beach, Torrance, South Bay, or a surrounding California community and you need an experienced injury lawyer, please call Kirtland & Packard at 310-536-1000 for a free consultation.
+If you live in Redondo Beach, Torrance, South Bay, or a surrounding California community and you need an experienced personal injury lawyer, please call Kirtland & Packard at 310-536-1000 for a free consultation.

 - Types of Personal Injury Cases we Handle